Stability estimates for phase retrieval from discrete Gabor measurements: Introduction

-\paragraph{Outline}In section \ref{sec:prerequisites}, we present the reader with the uniqueness results and the formulae on which our stability results hinge.
-In section \ref{sec:stab_ambiguity}, we utilise the ambiguity function relation \eqref{eq:ambiguity} in order to show that phase retrieval can be stably done based on the considerations in \cite{Bojarovska15, Pfander15a}.
-In section \ref{sec:autocorrelation}, we use the autocorrelation relation \eqref{eq:autocorrelation} in order to show that phase retrieval can be done stably utilising results from \cite{Eldar15,Li17}.
+\paragraph{Outline} In section \ref{sec:prerequisites}, we present the reader with the uniqueness results and the formulae on which our stability results hinge.
+In section \ref{sec:stab_ambiguity}, we utilise the ambiguity function relation \eqref{eq:ambiguity} in order to show that phase retrieval can be stably done for bandlimited signals based on the considerations in \cite{Bojarovska15, Pfander15a}.
+In section \ref{sec:autocorrelation}, we use the autocorrelation relation \eqref{eq:autocorrelation} in order to show that phase retrieval can be done stably for bandlimited signals utilising results from \cite{Eldar15,Li17}.
 As the proofs of our main results are a bit technical, they appear separately in section \ref{sec:proofs}.